Eric Papenfuse: 2016 Patriot-News media ban

 In 2016, The Patriot-News reported on two stories that dealt with Mayor Papenfuse.
 The first concerned that he owned 8 properties near the Third Street Cafe bar in which he had declared a business nuisance and sought its closure and the second is the uncovering of his avoidance of paying overtime for his employees for several years by the Department of Labor.
-On June 13, 2016, the same day that Donald Trump revoked The Washington Posts press credentials, Papenfuse issued a ban for the Patriot-News and directed his spokeswoman to no longer answer questions from the Patriot-News reporters and claimed that the reason was because of the Patriot-News being more like "Gawker ... not the equivalent of The Washington Post" yet journalists responded by saying it was in response to two news stories that delved into his business holdings and practices.
+On June 13, 2016, the same day that Donald Trump revoked The Washington Posts press credentials, Papenfuse issued a ban for the Patriot-News and directed his spokeswoman to no longer answer questions from the Patriot-News reporters and claimed that the reason was the Patriot-News being more like "Gawker ... not the equivalent of The Washington Post", yet journalists responded by saying it was in response to two news stories that delved into his business holdings and practices.
 Papenfuse's media censorship was featured by the Committee to Protect Journalists in Attacks on the Press: The New Face of Censorship.